Amoodaa/react-context-workshop/README.md

 export default App;
 ```

-We had to pass down props through multiple levels until it got to the button which decided how the button will look, what if we needed that in another component thats not the toolbar?
+We had to pass down props through multiple levels until it got to the button which decided how the button will look, what if we needed that in another component that's not the toolbar?

-Imagine another buttons in the app.
+Imagine other buttons in the app.

-Thats when Props drilling becomes a problem, code becomes messy, a lot of redundant code.
+That's when Props drilling becomes a problem, code becomes messy, a lot of redundant code.

 ## How can we solve this problem?

-React provides us with something called the Context API.
+React provides us with the Context API.

 Context in English means "a frame that surrounds the event and provides resources for its appropriate interpretation".

-In React terms, its the information that the component needs to decide some decisions on its behaviour and appearance.
+In React terms, It's the information that the component needs to decide some decisions on it's behaviour and appearance.

 ## What's Context in React?